maxaille/Secure-MEAN/README.md

 You can also compile manually using:

     grunt
 Only for editing the index you should restart the server.
-To avoid a request to get the current HTTPS port when running in HTTP mode, I write it in the index in global variables so the Angular application can take it and run all requests through HTTPS.
+It's served as a dynamic page to set some variables like the application name.

+TODO: watcher to restart server when index.jade is modified
 # Getting started
 Run